ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ---
-title: "NTPv5 use cases and requirements"
+title: "NTPv5 Use Cases and Requirements"
-abbrev: "NTPv5 use cases and requirements"
+abbrev: "NTPv5 Use Cases and Requirements"
 docname: draft-ietf-ntp-ntpv5-requirements-latest
 date: